0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public.md

     miden-client account new basic-mutable -s on-chain
     ```

-    We refer to this account as _Account B_.
-Note that we set the account's storage mode to `on-chain`, which means that the account details will be public and its latest state can be retrieved from the node.
+    We refer to this account as _Account C_.
+Note that we set the account's storage mode to `on-chain`, which means that the account details are public and its latest state can be retrieved from the node.

 4. List and view the account with the following command: